cobelu/Long-EZ/md/10_CANARD CONSTRUCTION.md

 The 2x4's don't have to be perfectly straight nor very accurately aligned.

-Grab the two aft inboard foam cores and mark a centerline on the shear web face (WL 19.4).
+Grab the two aft inboard foam cores and mark a ~~centerline~~ WL 19.4 line {CP25 PC16 MEO} on the shear web face (WL 19.4).
 Sand a 1/8" radius on the corners shown.
 Push large nails into these foam cores behind the spar trough spaced about a foot apart.

 ![Preping inboard aft core](../images/10/10_11.png) Figure 10-12: Prep inboard aft core for bonding